-See below for links to podcasts recorded during the term of previous CCC editor Jonathan Alexander and editorial assistants Jasmine Lee, Jens Lloyd, and Allison Dziuba talk with recent CCC authors about their articles.
-Authors discuss the origin stories for their research, connections between the articles and larger conversations in the field, and future directions for inquiry.
+See below for links to podcasts recorded during the term of previous CCC editor Jonathan Alexander.
+Alexander and editorial assistants Jasmine Lee, Jens Lloyd, and Allison Dziuba talked with CCC authors about their articles.
+Authors discussed the origin stories for their research, connections between the articles and larger conversations in the field, and future directions for inquiry.
 Click on the author’s name to access the recording.

 A conversation with Jerry Stinnett, author of “Using Objective-Motivated Knowledge Activation to Support Writing Transfer in FYC” (16:20).

 A conversation with V. Jo Hsu, author of “Reflection as Relationality: Rhetorical Alliances and Teaching Alternative Rhetorics” (15:04).

 A conversation with Ira J. Allen, author of “Composition Is the Ethical Negotiation of Fantastical Selves” (19:46).

 James Rushing Daniel